 Pursuant to the Investment Advisory Agreement, we are required to pay or reimburse our Adviser for administrative services expenses, which include all costs and expenses related to our day-to-day administration and management not related to advisory services, whether such administrative services were performed by a third-party service provider or our Adviser or its affiliates (to the extent performed by our Adviser, or its affiliates, the "Internal Administrative Services").
-Internal Administrative Services include, but are not limited to, the cost of our Adviser's personnel performing accounting and compliance functions and other administrative services on our behalf.
+Internal Administrative services on our behalf.

 Our Adviser waived reimbursement of all Internal Administrative Services expenses from October 30, 2020 through December 31, 2021.
 On January 1, 2022, our Adviser assumed responsibility of certain administrative services that were previously provided for us by a third-party sub-administrator.
 After December 31, 2021, our Adviser continued to waive reimbursement of all Internal Administrative Services expenses, except for the cost of the services previously provided by the sub-administrator.
-For the year ended December 31, 2022 we incurred Internal Administrative Services expenses of \$5.1 million before expense waivers.
-For the year ended December 31, 2022, our Adviser waived the reimbursement of Internal Administrative Services expenses of \$4.5 million.
+For the years ended December 31, 2023 and 2022, we incurred Internal Administrative Services expenses of \$8.9 million and \$5.1 million, respectively.
+For the years ended December 31, 2023 and 2022, our Adviser waived the reimbursements of Internal Administrative Services expenses of \$8.3 million and \$4.5 million, respectively.
 Waived Internal Administrative Services expenses are permanently waived and are not subject to future reimbursement.